Patrick Pinney

-Patrick Cullen Pinney (born June 30, 1952) is an American television, film and voice actor.
+Patrick Cullen Pinney (born June 30, 1952) is an American actor.

 Early life, family and education

 Pinney was born in San Francisco County, California.
 His mother's maiden name is his middle name.

 He attended college at University of the Pacific in Stockton, California, where producer and director Dennis Jones was a classmate and roommate of his.
 Pinney's friends included assistant director Michele Panelli Venetis and San Francisco Bay area costumer Alison Barnwell Morris, with whom he costarred in The Deputy at the school's Rotunda Theatre.

 Career

 Pinney has performed in theaters in the United States and in Europe.
 After relocating to Los Angeles, he played three characters in a play.
 Afterwards he was approached by a producer who offered him a role in a Hanna-Barbera animation.
 From there he made the transition from a serious stage actor to voice.

 He has also done work on the television series Harry & the Hendersons.